How Do I Know If I Have a Corn or Callus?

 To find out whether a hard patch of skin is a callus or a wart, your doctor will scrape some skin off the affected area.

-Warts bleed in a characteristic pattern.
+When the superficial skin is scraped off, warts bleed in a characteristic pattern.
 Calluses do not; they just reveal more dead skin.

 What Are the Treatments for Corns and Calluses?